-2018 was just a much different year than expected.
-We started off the year with my daughter having her tonsils and adenoids removed after weeks and weeks of high fevers and sickness (and a mom who didn’t accomplish much.)
+We started the year with my daughter having her tonsils and adenoids removed after weeks and weeks of high fevers and sickness (and a mom who didn’t accomplish much.)
 We lost my grandpa soon after in March, after an extended illness with cancer.
-Throughout the remainder of the year, my husband frequently worked night shift and it wrecked my schedule at home.
+Throughout the remainder of the year, my husband frequently worked night shift and sleeping during the day.
+Needless to say, it wrecked my schedule at home.

 The unexpected of 2018, taught me that while planning is wonderful, sometimes it’s also OK to just be.
 To let the year bring what it may.

 In 2019, I’m keeping my business plans and expectations at a minimum.
 January-August are 8 months that I want to deeply savor.
 It’s my last 8 months at home with Kenna before she starts Kindergarten in the fall.
 I’m already tearing up at just the thought of it.

 I’m so grateful for where my business left off in 2018.
 I have an incredible client list, women all across the country that I love working with.
 I worked with some past clients from 2017 and brought on a few new ones.
 Thanks to increased confidence and solid workflows, I saw a 25% increase in revenue, without increasing my hours worked.

 I worked part-time or minimally part-time January through March.
 I took a 2 week vacation in August, and again in December.

 I had several “plans” that just didn’t pan out.
 I wanted to create a 3-part education system for photographer’s to feel confident with their editing style, workflow, and eventually create a plan for outsourcing.
 I wanted to blog consistently, and made several attempts to make that happen.

 Finally – I just pushed it all aside, and it was the most freeing feeling.